Australia is a passionate sporting nation that offers drama, excitement and plenty of true-blue sportsmanship.

 Spring (September - November)

 Spring is one of Australia's best seasons for sport.
 As the weather warms, several sports’ grand finals take place.
-The Australian rules football AFL Grand Final takes its traditional place at the Melbourne Cricket Ground, typically held in late September or early November, while rugby league’s NRL Grand Final, scheduled for 6th October 2019, is one of the season's sell-out events.
+The Australian Rules Football AFL Grand Final takes its traditional place at the Melbourne Cricket Ground, typically held in late September or early October, while rugby league’s NRL Grand Final is one of the season's sell-out events.

 Motorsports enthusiasts mark their calendar for Queensland's Gold Coast 600, as well as the Australian Motorcycle Grand Prix (27th October) on Victoria’s Phillip Island Grand Prix circuit.
 For pageantry and colour, few events can beat racing’s Spring Carnival at Melbourne’s Flemington racecourse.
 The lively one-day event culminates in the "race that stops a nation," the Melbourne Cup.
 Plan your trip early to be a part of the spectacle, which usually takes place in early November.